JasonSilvestri/VengeanceRCL/README.md

 ## **Getting Started**

 Follow these steps to get started with the `VengeanceRCL` Project.

-This guide assumes you have a basic understanding of Git, Visual Studio, or Node.js if you plan to use their approach.
+This guide will walk you through the process of setting up the `VengeanceRCL` Razor Class Library, including cloning the repository, opening the solution in Visual Studio, configuring the project, and running it.

+---

 ## **Step 1: Clone the Repository**